Zalexanninev15/PFT-Linux/README.md

 * [Zalexanninev15](https://4pda.ru/forum/index.php?showuser=5330563) - minor edits for PTF port for Linux, exclusive installer, new PFT port for Linux and PFT Linux Project

 ## Description
 Installer (for tools) & tools for flash/dump partitions for ZTE Blade V9 Vita and ZTE Blade A7 Vita for Linux.
-The tools used ADB and emmcdl tools.
+Tools used ADB and emmcdl

 ## System requirements
 * **Linux:** Mint/Ubuntu/Debian, Manjaro